 Note: Only browsers that support advanced CSS3 will render the responsive media query properties that are set in Capture within the Format tab.
 If your browser does not support advanced CSS3, the image will display without the properties applied.Capture 6 or Older

 - Enter the appropriate settings for the image when it will be used in online outputs.

 - Enter the appropriate settings for the image when it will be used in print-based outputs.

 For more details about these settings, see Capture's online Help.

 - After completing the MadCap Capture tasks above, insert the image into the appropriate topic(s).

-- Make sure you develop targets for online and printed outputs.
+- Make sure you develop targets for your different outputs.